 Performance and choreography corresponding to timing and music usage and the crew's ability to perform simultaneously to the music.
-Movements and patterns performed to the simulated sounds of the crewmembers in the absence of recorded music (e.g., foot stomping, hand clapping, vocals, etc.) will also be considered musicality and judged similarly.
+Movements and patterns performed to the simulated sounds of the crew members in the absence of recorded music (e.g., foot stomping, hand clapping, vocals, etc.) will also be considered musicality and judged similarly.
+NOTE: In the absence of audible music at the end of a routine where foot stomping, hand clapping and/or a crew's vocals are used, the routine will be considered completed when the last noticeable movement of the crew is performed.

-Musicality - Beat Technique/Syncopation - The movements within the routine must demonstrate musical structure and style, i.e., using rhythmic variations emphasizing upbeat, downbeat, tempo and accents in single, double, halftime and syncopated musical patterns.
+Beat Technique/Syncopation - The movements within the routine must demonstrate musical structure and style, i.e., using rhythmic variations emphasizing upbeat, downbeat, tempo and accents in single, double, halftime and syncopated musical patterns.

-Musicality - Moves Related to Music - Staying in time with the music, moving to the beat of the music, and using identifiable phrases to construct the routine's choreography.
+Moves Related to Music - Staying in time with the music, moving to the beat of the music, and using identifiable phrases and components of the music (e.g., vocals and instruments) to construct the routine's choreography.